truecodersio/learn.truecoders.io/learn/paradigms/oop.md

 ## Inheritance

 In OOP, inheritance is the concept that a child class or type can inherit functionality from its parent.
+You can think of inheritance as a parent/child relationship.

 Let's say you had a class called person: